TDevUIT/IE105-Malicious-Code-Scanner/README.md

 pnpm install
 ```

-For the backend, install Python packages in `requirements.txt`.
+For the backend, install Python packages listed in `requirements.txt`.

 ### 3. Run the development server

-Start the server with:
+Start the development server:

 ```bash
 npm run dev